We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 First scan these areas with your sonar and put marker buoys along channels and ditches to chart your route.
 Using soft-action baitcasting rods and 8-pound abrasion-resistant line, troll between 1.5 and 2.5 mph in a lazy S pattern, alternately sweeping the open water over the channel and banging bottom on top of the drop with your lures.
 When a fish strikes, don’t grab the rod and set the hook.
 A hard hookset may rip out the hook.
 Instead, pick up the rod and just start reeling.
 Don’t forget to take along a plug knocker to retrieve crankbaits that hang up in brushy cover.

 Probe Channel Cover for Post-Spawn Crappie

 With the lake topping 80 degrees, crappie will most often be hanging around deep creek and river channels.
 Look for them to be suspending near, or holding tight to, stumps, brush piles, and flooded standing timber adjacent to channels in 20 to 30 feet of water.
-Mark channel drops with buoys, then probe for crappie using a Kentucky rig (with basically consists of a bell sinker at the end of the main line with two dropper hooks above).
+Mark channel drops with buoys, then probe for crappie using a Kentucky rig (which basically consists of a bell sinker at the end of the main line with two dropper hooks above).
 Use cheap 30-pound mono as leaders off of the main line.
 The stiff, springy leaders will keep the two baits—whether you’re using minnows, jigs, or tube baits—from tangling.
 A bow-mounted sonar with the transducer attached to the trolling motor will help you stay on target.
-Lower the sinker straight down into bottom cover and s-l-o-w-l-y reel it up, repeating as you progress along the channel.
+Lower the sinker straight down into the bottom cover and slowly reel it up, repeating as you progress along the channel.
 July crappie often suspend in a tower formation, and this presentation will catch fish from 30 to 10 feet deep.